polysquirrel/Bhaalsson/README.md

 		RET
 			/** Required element as json or %default% if no such element exists. */ res

+	/**	Retrieves the raw json expression associated with the given field of a json object.
+	  * The field can be given either as a quoted string (higher precedence) or a unquoted
+	  * string value.
+If the object does not have a field of the specified name, the default
+	  * value is returned instead.
+If the passed %json% expression is not a valid json object,
+	  * component installation will fail.
+	  */
+	DEFINE_ACTION/PATCH_FUNCTION json_raw_field
+		STR_VAR
+			/** The input json object. */
+			json = ~~
+			/** A string with unquoted name of the field to retrieve, checked if %rawfield% is empty. */ field = ~~
+			/** A json string with the quoted name of the field to retrieve. */ rawfield = ~~
+			/** Any string (not necessarily a valid json expression) to return if the object
+			  * does not declare the field of the specified name.
+Defaults to an empty string. */ default = ~~
+		RET
+			/** The json expression associated with the specified field or %default% if no such field exists. */ res

+	/**	Retrieves the converted value associated with the given field of a json object.
+	  * If the passed %json% expression is not a valid json object or the object does not
+	  * contain a field of this name, component installation will fail.
+	  */
+	DEFINE_ACTION/PATCH_FUNCTION json_field
+		STR_VAR
+			/** The input json object. */
+			json = ~~
+			/** A string with unquoted name of the field to retrieve, checked if %rawfield% is empty. */ field = ~~
+		RET
+			/** The value associated with the specified field converted from json as per
+			  * the `json_value` function. */
+			res

 	/** Returns a value of a json element of the input json string, defined by its 'path'